This article was originally featured on Elephant Journal. See it here.

 I must pay you a compliment.
 I see your fierce loyalty.

 I’ve yet to experience anything like it anywhere else.
 You’ve been there every step of the way.
 You’re not picky; you’re there on my best and worst days.
 It’s an amazing talent you have to turn a perfectly wonderful social interaction into a cesspool of doubt.

 I hear you reminding me of the pain, but even more powerfully, I feel you reminding me of it.
 My body can’t deny the ache in my throat or the pressure weighing on my chest.
 I’m in utter amazement that you can take the original pain from the past and recreate it in my present.

 The pain that accompanies your reminders is the same intense pain I felt back then.
 It is paralyzing.
 There’s no pretending or moving forward in the wake of this pain, and I think you know that.
 It’s this pain that maintains your control.
-It’s the pain I long to avoid and the pain you push me to run from.
+It’s a pain I long to avoid, and the pain you push me to run from.

 On and on it goes—until the day I choose to exit the roundabout.

 I know this may be difficult for you, but things are changing.
 We’ve been pals for a long time, and you convinced me I wouldn’t be safe without you.